student wellbeing

 Study Trainer: This is where you go if you are procrastinating in your studies or experiencing disappointing study results.
 You can also go here if you are experiencing emotional problems that you think are due to how you study or spend your time.
 See this page for more information and to make an appointment.

-Confidential Advisor: You can go to the confidential advisor if you experience undesirable behaviour, see this page for more information and to make an appointment.
+Confidential Adviser: You can go to the confidential advisor if you experience undesirable behaviour, see this page for more information and to make an appointment.